confluentinc/cli/internal/pkg/flink/pkg/sdk/docs/MultipleSearchFilter.md

 ## Methods

-### NewV1alphaProperties
+### NewMultipleSearchFilter

-`func NewV1alphaProperties() *V1alphaProperties`
+`func NewMultipleSearchFilter() *MultipleSearchFilter`

-NewV1alphaProperties instantiates a new V1alphaProperties object
-This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewMultipleSearchFilter instantiates a new MultipleSearchFilter object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewV1alphaPropertiesWithDefaults
+### NewMultipleSearchFilterWithDefaults

-`func NewV1alphaPropertiesWithDefaults() *V1alphaProperties`
+`func NewMultipleSearchFilterWithDefaults() *MultipleSearchFilter`

-NewV1alphaPropertiesWithDefaults instantiates a new V1alphaProperties object
-This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewMultipleSearchFilterWithDefaults instantiates a new MultipleSearchFilter object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set